superduper-io/superduper/docs/dev_n_demo_setup.md

 via `pytest`.
 For this, you need to ensure:

 * that the project root is the repository root, not sub- or super-folder
-* that you are using the developer python environment (as above)
+* that you are using the developer python environment (as above), not the base or demo env

 For a console based or manual setup of tests, the current command to run the full test suite locally is